tejashree-2004/Memory-Management--OS/MemoryManagement OS/MemoryProject-master/README.md

 Memory Manager
 ==============

-This project is for COM 310 Operating System Course
+This project is based on Operating System

 You (the user) simulate the scheduler and input the data to be stored in memory for the next process, both interactively, and randomly or from a file.